MasterJ767/Gaming-Technologies-and-Simulations-Coursework/README.md

 To run the game open the scene called "Empty" and press play in the editor.
 Currently - for reasons which I am yet to deduce - running a build of them game causes the game to become permanently stuck in the "Empty" scene without progressing forward to the actual game.

+Currently only levels 1 and 2 are implemented.
+While level 3 does unlock afetr the completion of level 2, attempting to enter the level will cause the game to crash.

 For information on controls either press 'I' once inside the game or see [HOWTOPLAY.md](HOWTOPLAY.md)

 Built With